jla524/volunteer-hours/README.md

 # Volunteer Hours

-A web page for volunteers to clock in and out with their QR codes.
+A website for volunteers to clock in and out with their QR codes.

 ## Quickstart Guide